M E N U

 Tips for Keeping your Dog Healthy and Safe

-The K9 Guy - dog safety makes happy dogsHere are some recommendations for keeping your dog safe, healthy, and happy....
+The K9 Guy - dog safety makes happy dogs Early Training

 Training your dog takes time and costs money, but it's an education that will reward you and your pet for its remaining years.
 Training teaches you and your dog how to communicate.
-It's a foundation for understanding, growth and respect.
+It's a foundation for understanding, growth, and respect.
 A trained dog is happier because it is challenged mentally, and it understands someone else is in charge (a huge relief to almost every dog).
 Training teaches your dog it must follow your commands every time - which increases your pet's safety and welfare.
 A good trainer is a wealth of information - a person who will help improve day to day life with your dog, troubleshoot current and future problems, and bring you to a whole new understanding of what makes your dog tick.

 'New Dog' 3 Day Leash Supervision

 Any dog that is a new addition to your family should be closely supervised "on leash" for its first 3 days in the home.
-This allows the owner(s) and dog to develop a stronger bond, keeps the dog in view where any problem behaviors can be addressed, better acclimates the dog to it's new environment, and helps to teach the dog your house rules.
+This allows the owner(s) and dog to develop a stronger bond, keeps the dog in view where any problem behaviors can be addressed, better acclimates the dog to its new environment, and helps to teach the dog your house rules.
 Unsupervised dogs can get into mischief, get injured, or bite a child or other pet.
 Take time to get to know your dog, then gradually allow more freedoms as appropriate.

 Crates